-- (e) where a relevant threat of contamination referred to in section 3(2) results from a series of occurrences having the same origin, they shall be treated as a single occurrence. - (3) Nothing in this Act applies in relation to - (a) any occurrence before 21st November 2008; or - (b) any occurrence in a series of occurrences having the same origin, if the first took place before that date.
+- (e) where a relevant threat of contamination mentioned in section 3(2) results from a series of occurrences having the same origin, they are treated as a single occurrence. - (3) Nothing in this Act applies in relation to - (a) any occurrence before 21 November 2008; or - (b) any occurrence in a series of occurrences having the same origin, if the first took place before that date.